What the drawer’s really for

 Don’t overfill or underfill the drawer

 The crisper drawer is designed to work best when it’s two-thirds full, so don’t be afraid to load it up.
 Talk about the perfect motivator to stock up on healthy fruits and vegetables.
 But, everything in moderation of course.
 Be careful not to pack the drawers in too tightly.
 Your food won’t be able to breathe if in close quarters, and the weight of heavy items could damage more delicate items, too.
-Next, learn some foods you’re ruining by putting in the refrigerator.
+Next, learn about the foods you’re ruining by putting in the refrigerator.